msmaxiii/Rock-Paper-Scissors-Game/README.md

 Reference:
--MDN Wed Documents for prompts
+-MDN Wed Documents for prompts and logic
 -